 There are certain items that new owners need to already have in the home prior to bringing a new puppy home.
 It's often a good idea to restrict how much space a puppy plays in more especially when you can't keep an eye on what they get up to bearing in mind that puppies are often quite boisterous which means investing in puppy gates or a large enough playpen that allows a puppy the room to express themselves while keeping them safe too.
-The items needed are therefore, as follows:
+The items needed are therefore as follows:

 All puppies are sensitive to noise including Harrier puppies.
 It's important to keep the noise levels down when a new puppy arrives in the home.
-TVs and music should not be played too loud which could end up stressing a small puppy out making them withdrawn, timid and shy.
+TVs and music should not be played too loud which could end up stressing a small puppy out making them withdrawn timid and shy.

-As previously mentioned, Harrier puppies would have been given their first vaccinations by the breeders, but they must have their follow up shots which is up to their new owners to organise.
+As previously mentioned Harrier puppies would have been given their first vaccinations by the breeders but they must have their follow up shots which is up to their new owners to organise.
 The vaccination schedule for puppies is as follows:

-When it comes to boosters, it's best to discuss these with a vet because there is a lot of debate about whether a dog really needs them after a certain time.
-However, if a dog ever needed to go into kennels, their vaccinations would need to be fully up to date.
+When it comes to boosters it's best to discuss these with a vet because there is a lot of debate about whether a dog really needs them after a certain time.
+However if a dog ever needed to go into kennels their vaccinations would need to be fully up to date.

-Older Harriers need lots of special care because as they reach their golden years, they are more at risk of developing certain health concerns which could also have resulted from injuries they received while working in the field.
-Physically, a dog's muzzle may start to go grey, but there will be other noticeable changes too which includes the following:
+Older Harriers need lots of special care because as they reach their golden years they are more at risk of developing certain health concerns which could also have resulted from injuries they received while working in the field.
+Physically a dog's muzzle may start to go grey but there will be other noticeable changes too which includes the following:

-Living with a Harrier in their golden years means taking on a few more responsibilities, but these are easily managed and should include looking at their diet, the amount of exercise they are given, how often their dog beds need changing and keeping an eye on the condition of their teeth.
+Living with a Harrier in their golden years means taking on a few more responsibilities but these are easily managed and should include looking at their diet the amount of exercise they are given how often their dog beds need changing and keeping an eye on the condition of their teeth.

 Older Harriers need to be fed a good quality diet that meets their needs at this stage of their lives all the while keeping a close eye on a dog's weight.
-A rough feeding guide for older dogs is as follows bearing in mind they should be fed highly digestible food that does not contain any additives, bearing in mind that huntsman would give owners advice on what to feed a retired Harrier:
+A rough feeding guide for older dogs is as follows bearing in mind they should be fed highly digestible food that does not contain any additives bearing in mind that huntsman would give owners advice on what to feed a retired Harrier:

-Older Harriers don't need to be given the same amount of daily exercise as a younger dog, but they still need the right amount of physical activity to maintain muscle tone and to prevent a dog from putting on too much weight.
+Older Harriers don't need to be given the same amount of daily exercise as a younger dog but they still need the right amount of physical activity to maintain muscle tone and to prevent a dog from putting on too much weight.
 All dogs need access to fresh clean water and this is especially true of older dogs when they reach their golden years because they are more at risk of developing kidney disorders.

-Harriers have short, thick coats which are relatively easy maintenance.
+Harriers have short thick coats which are relatively easy maintenance.
 They shed throughout the year only more so during the Spring and then again in the Autumn when more frequent brushing is usually necessary to remove dead and loose hair from a dog's coat.
 At other times of the year brushing their coats twice a week will keep things tidy.

 It's also important to check a dog's ears on a regular basis and to clean them when necessary.
-If too much wax builds up in a dog's ears, it can lead to a painful infection which can be hard to clear up.
-In short, prevention is often easier than cure when it comes to ear infections.
+If too much wax builds up in a dog's ears it can lead to a painful infection which can be hard to clear up.
+In short prevention is often easier than cure when it comes to ear infections.

 The Harrier is a high energy dog and one that boasts s a tremendous amount of stamina.
-As such they need to be given the right amount of daily exercise and mental stimulation for them to be truly happy, well-rounded dogs.
+As such they need to be given the right amount of daily exercise and mental stimulation for them to be truly happy well-rounded dogs.
 They need to be given a minimum of 2 hour's exercise a day with as much off the lead time as possible.
-If they are not given the right amount of mental stimulation and exercise every day, a Harrier would quickly get bored and could even begin to show some destructive behaviours around the home which is a dog's way of relieving stress.
+If they are not given the right amount of mental stimulation and exercise every day a Harrier would quickly get bored and could even begin to show some destructive behaviours around the home which is a dog's way of relieving stress.

-A shorter walk in the morning would be fine, but a longer more interesting one in the afternoon is a must.
+A shorter walk in the morning would be fine but a longer more interesting one in the afternoon is a must.
 These dogs also like to be able to roam around a back garden as often as possible so they can really let off steam.
-However, the fencing must be extremely secure to keep these high energy, very skilled hunting dogs in because if they find a weakness in the fence, they will soon escape out and get into all sorts of trouble.
+However the fencing must be extremely secure to keep these high energy very skilled hunting dogs in because if they find a weakness in the fence they will soon escape out and get into all sorts of trouble.

-With this said, Harrier puppies should not be over exercised because their joints and bones are still growing.
+With this said Harrier puppies should not be over exercised because their joints and bones are still growing.
 This includes not letting a dog jump up and down from furniture or going up or down the stairs.
 Too much pressure placed on their joints and spines at an early age could result in a dog developing serious problems later in their lives.

-If you get a Harrier puppy from a breeder, they would give you a feeding schedule and it's important to stick to the same routine, feeding the same puppy food to avoid any tummy upsets.
-You can change a puppy's diet, but this needs to be done very gradually always making sure they don't develop any digestive upsets and if they do, it's best to put them back on their original diet and to discuss things with the vet before attempting to change it again.
+If you get a Harrier puppy from a breeder they would give you a feeding schedule and it's important to stick to the same routine feeding the same puppy food to avoid any tummy upsets.
+You can change a puppy's diet but this needs to be done very gradually always making sure they don't develop any digestive upsets and if they do it's best to put them back on their original diet and to discuss things with the vet before attempting to change it again.

-Older dogs are not known to be fussy eaters, but this does not mean they can be fed a lower quality diet.
-It's best to feed a mature dog twice a day, once in the morning and then again in the evening, making sure it's good quality food that meets all their nutritional requirements.
-It's also important that dogs be given the right amount of exercise, so they burn off any excess calories or they might gain too much weight which can lead to all sorts of health issues.
+Older dogs are not known to be fussy eaters but this does not mean they can be fed a lower quality diet.
+It's best to feed a mature dog twice a day once in the morning and then again in the evening making sure it's good quality food that meets all their nutritional requirements.
+It's also important that dogs be given the right amount of exercise so they burn off any excess calories or they might gain too much weight which can lead to all sorts of health issues.
 Obesity can shorten a dog's life by several years so it's important to keep an eye on their waistline from the word go bearing in mind that Harriers are known to like their food a little too much for their own good.

-Puppies must be fed a highly nutritious, good quality diet for them to develop and grow as they should.
-As a rough guide, a Harrier puppy can be fed the following amounts every day making sure their meals are evenly spread out throughout the day and it's best to feed them 3 or 4 times a day:
+Puppies must be fed a highly nutritious good quality diet for them to develop and grow as they should.
+As a rough guide a Harrier puppy can be fed the following amounts every day making sure their meals are evenly spread out throughout the day and it's best to feed them 3 or 4 times a day:

 Once a puppy is 15 months old they can be fed adult dog food.

-Once fully mature, an adult Harrier should be fed a good quality diet to ensure their continued good health.
-As a rough guide, an adult dog can be fed the following amounts every day:
+Once fully mature an adult Harrier should be fed a good quality diet to ensure their continued good health.
+As a rough guide an adult dog can be fed the following amounts every day:

-If you are looking to buy a Harrier, you would need to register your interest with breeders and agree to being put on a waiting list because very few puppies are bred every year.
+If you are looking to buy a Harrier you would need to register your interest with breeders and agree to being put on a waiting list because very few puppies are bred every year.
 You would need to pay anything upwards of £300 for a well-bred puppy.

-The cost of insuring a male 3-year-old Harrier in northern England would be £21.32 a month for basic cover but for a lifetime policy, this would set you back £43.36 a month (quote as of May 2018).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether they have been neutered or spayed among other things.
+The cost of insuring a male 3-year-old Harrier in northern England would be £21.32 a month for basic cover but for a lifetime policy this would set you back £43.36 a month (quote as of May 2018).
+When insurance companies calculate a pet's premium they factor in several things which includes where you live in the UK a dog's age and whether they have been neutered or spayed among other things.

-When it comes to food costs, you need to buy the best quality food whether wet or dry making sure it suits the different stages of a dog’s life.
+When it comes to food costs you need to buy the best quality food whether wet or dry making sure it suits the different stages of a dog’s life.
 This would set you back between £30 - £40 a month.
-On top of this, you need to factor in veterinary costs if you want to share your home with a Harrier and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying a dog when the time is right and their yearly health checks, all of which quickly adds up to over £900 a year.
+On top of this you need to factor in veterinary costs if you want to share your home with a Harrier and this includes their initial vaccinations their annual boosters the cost of neutering or spaying a dog when the time is right and their yearly health checks all of which quickly adds up to over £900 a year.

-As a rough guide, the average cost to keep and care for a Harrier would be between £60 to £90 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a healthy, well-bred Harrier puppy, bearing in mind that many hunt kennels only rehome adult dogs when they retire or can no longer work.
+As a rough guide the average cost to keep and care for a Harrier would be between £60 to £90 a month depending on the level of insurance cover you opt to buy for your dog but this does not include the initial cost of buying a healthy well-bred Harrier puppy bearing in mind that many hunt kennels only rehome adult dogs when they retire or can no longer work.

-When visiting and buying any puppy or dog, there are many important things to consider and questions to ask of the breeder/seller.
+When visiting and buying any puppy or dog there are many important things to consider and questions to ask of the breeder/seller.
 You can read our generic puppy/dog advice here which includes making sure you see the puppy with its mother and to verify that the dog has been wormed and microchipped.

 It can be very hard to find a purebred Harrier and as such puppies can often command a lot of money.
-As such, with Harriers there is specific advice, questions and protocols to follow when buying a puppy which are as follows:
+As such with Harriers there is specific advice questions and protocols to follow when buying a puppy which are as follows: